HriqueP/Form_Animation_CSS/README.md

 ## Form w/ Animation 🖆

-A form that executes an animation to alter between Login and Sign-In actions.
+A form that plays an animation to alter between Login and Sign-In actions.

 It saves your Sign-In information on the session so you can Login as one user.